Skip to content

 There are private pay options such as long-term care insurance, which experts recommend should be purchased in your mid-50s.
 Life insurance and your personal income and savings are other options to pay for senior living.
 Talk with insurance agents, perhaps a financial advisor, and loved ones to begin planning.

 The cost of senior living and your care options for coverage vary depending on your state and the type of services you need.
-As you meet with various providers, make sure to ask about their costs, billing practices, and if they accept any assistance programs.
+When you meet with various providers, make sure to ask about their costs, billing practices, and if they accept any assistance programs.

 3. Think About Your Health Care Wishes and Let Your Loved Ones Know

 According to the National Institute on Aging, more than one out of four older Americans face questions about medical treatment near the end of life but are not capable of making those decisions.
-It’s important to discuss values and goals of healthcare with loved ones and physicians.
+It’s important to discuss the values and goals of healthcare with loved ones and physicians.

 Planning ahead is always important, but it’s even more so for advance directives.
-Advance directives allow individuals to request or deny a specific type of medical treatment if they are nearing the end-of-life.
+Advance directives allow individuals to request or deny a specific type of medical treatment if they are nearing the end of life.

 Advance directives often include a living will and an appointed healthcare power of attorney.
-A living will details what kind of medical treatment (if any) a patient wishes to receive if they can no longer make their own medical decisions.
+A living will detail what kind of medical treatment (if any) a patient wishes to receive if they can no longer make their own medical decisions.

 Make sure to share your advance directive with key individuals and review your decisions from time to time.

-4. Finding The Right Information And Organizing the Most Helpful Resources
+4. Finding the Right Information and Organizing the Most Helpful Resources

 You will need to assess your loved ones’ needs and gather the right information; this includes important documents such as wills and insurance policies.
-It’s also important to organize helpful national and local resources that are available to support caregivers—especially information about public benefit programs that might provide just the extra boost families may need.
+It’s also important to organize helpful national and local resources that are available to support caregivers—especially information about public benefits programs that might provide just the extra boost families may need.
 Putting all the useful information in one central place will help avoid uninformed decisions and expensive mistakes later on.

 5. It’s Never Too Late, Start Planning Now